Managing a field service business comes with its own set of struggles.

 #4 Using a GPS Jammer Will Make My Current Location Invisible

-Fact: If field service reps try to use GPS jammers to manipulate their location data and block GPS tracking, the managers will know about it.
-While drivers might think the jammers will make them invisible, in reality, their sneaky on-road behavior will attract even more attention.
+While drivers might think the jammers will make them invisible, their sneaky on-road behavior will attract even more attention.

-If you are wondering how to detect GPS jammers in your vehicles, you can create an exception rule in your mobile GPS navigation app that looks for GPS signal faults and sends an alert when interference occurs.
+If you are wondering how to detect GPS jammers in your vehicles, you can create an exception rule in your multi-stop navigation app that looks for GPS signal faults and sends an alert when interference occurs.

 #5 If My Vehicle’s Location Shows Incorrectly on the Map, Will My Manager Think I Am Using a GPS Jammer?